vandir/silabs-multipan-docker/README.md

 Restart Zigbee2MQTT.
 It might take a couple of tries for Zigbee2MQTT to connect the first time but it will work without issues afterwards.

+## Matter

+you also need the [python-matter-server](https://github.com/home-assistant-libs/python-matter-server) if you want to use Matter enabled devices with Home Assistant.

 ### Firmware Update